sapcc/arc/website/README.md

-ARC Website
+Arc Website
 ==============

-This subdirectory contains the entire source for the [ARC Webiste](https://gitHub.***REMOVED***/pages/monsoon/arc/).
+This subdirectory contains the entire source for the [Arc Webiste](https://gitHub.***REMOVED***/pages/monsoon/arc/).
 This is a [Middleman](http://middlemanapp.com) project, which builds a static site from these source files.

 Contributions Welcome!
 ----------------------